sous-chefs/openldap/README.md

 include_recipe "openldap::auth"
 ```

-This will get the required packages and configuration for client systems.
-This will be required on server systems as well, so this is a good candidate for inclusion in a base role.
+This will install the required packages and configuration for client systems.
+This is required on openldap server installs as well, so this is a good candidate for inclusion in a base role or cookbook.

-On server systems, if there's only one LDAP server, then use the `openldap::server` recipe.
+On server systems, if there's only on LDAP server, then use the `openldap::server` recipe.
 If replication is required, use the `openldap::master` and `openldap::slave` recipes instead.

-When initially installing a brand new LDAP master server on Ubuntu 8.10, the configuration directory may need to be removed and recreated before slapd will start successfully.
-Doing this programmatically may cause other issues, so fix the directory manually :-).

-    $ sudo slaptest -F /etc/ldap/slapd.d
-    str2entry: invalid value for attributeType objectClass #1 (syntax 1.3.6.1.4.1.1466.115.121.1.38)
-    => ldif_enum_tree: failed to read entry for /etc/ldap/slapd.d/cn=config/olcDatabase={1}bdb.ldif
-    slaptest: bad configuration directory!

-For some reason slapd isn't getting started even though the service resource is notified to start, so start it manually.
-Solution is to simply remove the configuration:

-    $ sudo rm -rf /etc/ldap/slapd.d/ /etc/ldap/slapd.conf
-    $ sudo chef-client
-    $ sudo /etc/init.d/slapd start

-Or in your wrapper cookbook rewind with ubuntu related fix:

-    #Fix the wrong content of slapd.d dir on ubuntu 12.04
-    chef_gem "chef-rewind"
-    require 'chef/rewind'
-    case node['platform']
-    when 'ubuntu'
-        rewind "package[slapd]" do
-            response_file "slapd.seed"
-            action :upgrade
-            notifies :run, "execute[fix-ubuntu-slapdd]", :immediately
-        end
-    end
-    #Removes slapd.d/cn=config and slapd.conf deployed from distribution.
-They will be re-created during the openldap recipe cooking.
-    execute "fix-ubuntu-slapdd" do
-        cmd =  "   test -d #{node['openldap']['dir']}/slapd.d && rm -rf #{node['openldap']['dir']}/slapd.d/cn=config"
-        cmd << " ; test -d #{node['openldap']['dir']}/slapd.conf && rm -rf #{node['openldap']['dir']}/slapd.conf"
-        cmd << " ; touch #{node['openldap']['dir']}/.fix-ubuntu-slapdd.done"
-        command cmd
-        ignore_failure true
-        action :nothing
-        not_if { ::File.exists?("#{node['openldap']['dir']}/.fix-ubuntu-slapdd.done") }
-    end

 ### A note about certificates